 Although Halloween is supposed to be a fun night, it is also a night that sees an increase in accidents and injuries among drivers and pedestrians.
 In fact, Safe Kids Worldwide says, “on average, twice as many child pedestrians are killed while walking on Halloween compared to any other day of the year, and more than 70 percent of accidents occur away from an intersection or crosswalk.”
 Distracted drivers and drunk drivers also cause numerous accidents and injuries on Halloween.
 In fact, accidents involving drunk drivers increase by 23% on Halloween.
 In this blog, we talk about ways to keep safe this Halloween when you and your kids go trick-or-treating.

 Trick-or-Treating Safety Tips

-- Children under the age of 12 should have an adult supervise them while
+- Children under the age of 12 should have an adult supervise them while they trick-or-treat.

 - Always use a crosswalk when crossing the street.